In this weight training for women guide, we will look at everything you may want to know if you are new to this type of exercise.

 Weight training for women can conjure up images of females in athletic poses flexing bulging, rippling muscles.

 It is indeed possible to achieve that look if you desire it.
-However, weight training can also be used to tone and sculpt your muscles and reduce your level of body fat.
+However, weight training can also tone and sculpt your muscles and reduce your level of body fat.

 The extent to which you develop your muscles is up to you.
-So if pounding the pavement isn’t bringing the results you want, swapping to a good weight training program for women could be just what you need to get that lean definition many of us aspire to.
+So if pounding the pavement isn’t bringing the results you want, swapping to a good weight training program for women could be just what you need to get that lean definition many of us desire.

 Read on for information on weight training for women at home, including how to get started.
 We will also look at the results you can achieve from undertaking it, the role diet plays, and more.